w3c/window-management/EXPLAINER.md

 ## Goals

-The following specific goals and proposed solutions make incremental extensions of existing window placement APIs to support expanded multi-screen environments.
+The following specific goals and proposed solutions make incremental extensions of existing window placement APIs to support extended multi-screen environments.
 * Support requests to show elements fullscreen on a specific screen
   * Extend `Element.requestFullscreen()` for specific screen requests
 * Support requests to place web app windows on a specific screen
   * Extend `Window.open()` and `moveTo()/moveBy()` for cross-screen coordinates
 * Provide requisite information to achieve the goals above
-  * Add `isMultiScreen()` to expose whether a device has multiple screens
+  * Add `Screen.isExtended` to expose the presence of extended screen areas
+  * Add `Screen.onchange`, an event fired when Screen attributes change
-  * Add `getScreens()` to expose information about available screens
+  * Add `Window.getScreens()` to request additional permission-gated screen info
-  * Add a `screenschange` event, fired on screen connection or property changes
+  * Add `Screens` and `ScreenAugmented` interfaces for additional screen info
+  * Standardize common `Screen.availLeft` and `Screen.availTop` attributes
   * Add Permission API support for a new `window-placement` entry

 These allow web applications to make window placement requests optimized for the